createdotnet/blog/_posts/2015-01-07-pagebuilder.markdown

 This went surprisingly well, with hardly any problems that we couldn't iron out relatively quickly (with the help of Google and Stackoverflow).
 This then left us free to focus a lot more time on other functionality and the user interface later on in the project - as we were able to use much of the code (after a bit of a refactor) from the prototype in the main codebase.

 ## Stage 3 - Development
-The majority of Page Builder was built using vanilla Javascript and a small amount of PHP to handle saving, loading and publishing of the page.
+The majority of Pagebuilder was built using vanilla Javascript and a small amount of PHP to handle saving, loading and publishing of the page.
 We also made use of Grunt to compile the various modularised Javascript files (using uglify) and SASS for compiling the components we are using from our pattern library.

-For development, we broke Page Builder down into four parts -
+For development, we broke Pagebuilder down into four parts -

 1. Containers
 1. Content Blocks